INVESTMENT GUIDE

 Check: Final balance, financing availability, rental plan if relevant, taxes, liquidity, and whether holding or selling still fits your objective.

-My View: I only discuss potential upside after comparing the project to current market evidence and a downside scenario.
-Cost-price entry can be attractive, but contract quality, CUB, delivery, liquidity, taxes, and currency movement all matter.
+Buying rule: Compare potential upside with current market evidence and a downside scenario.
+Contract quality, CUB, delivery, liquidity, taxes and currency movement define the result.

 What This Means for International Buyers